← All Articles

 Step 2: Count Your Users

 CRM pricing scales by seat.
-A 3-person team might choose based on total monthly cost:
+For a 3-person team:

 • HubSpot free tier: SGD 0